 1. Take a walk in the park

+Grab a takeaway coffee, wrap up with a cosy scarf, and take a walk.
+Paris heads outside when sun shines, with men playing boules, children running around and couples cuddling up.
 The Jardin des Tuileries and Places des Vosges both have fabulous foliage, but my favourite autumnal haunt is the Luxembourg Gardens.
 It’s Paris’ largest public park with over 22 hectares, so you’ll have no trouble finding a pile of leaves to kick through.
-Paris heads outside when the sun’s out, with old men playing boules, children playing and couples snuggling up to stay warm.

 2. Visit a cemetery

-The others in Montparnasse and Montmartre are just as beautiful and you can have them almost to yourself.
-That’s except on 1 November, a national holiday when France celebrates La Toussaint (All Saint’s Day) and families come from across Paris to lay flowers on their ancestors’ graves.
+The others at Montparnasse, Montmartre and Passy are just as beautiful, and much less well-known so you can have them almost to yourself.
+That’s except for on 1 November, a French national holiday when the country celebrates La Toussaint (All Saint’s Day) and families come from across Paris to lay flowers on their ancestors’ graves.

 3. See a new exhibition

-The réntree is also the start of a new cultural season in Paris, when a whole swathe of new plays, performances and exhibitions launch.
-There’s an annual Autumn Festival from October until the end of the year.
-It’s been running since 1972 and has a mixture of different theatre, dance, music, film and visual art events and performances at over 40 different venues across the city.
+The réntree is also the start of a new cultural season in Paris, when a series of new plays and exhibitions launch.
+The annual Paris Autumn Festival, which runs from September until the end of the year, began in 1972 and has a mixture of different theatre, dance, music, film and visual art events and performances at over 40 different venues.

 4. Visit a museum or two

-Autumn is also a good time to check out some of Paris’ museums.
-They often have new temporary exhibitions starting, but they also start to quieten down in autumn after being packed full of visitors in summer.
-The Louvre never gets exactly quiet, but you can minimise your queuing time either by booking a skip-the-line ticket, or by visiting in the evenings on Wednesdays and Fridays when the museum is open late until 9.45pm.
+Autumn is also a good time to check out Paris’ museums.
+They often have new temporary exhibitions in autumn, and start to quieten down after the summer peak in visitors.
+The Louvre is never quiet, but you can minimise queuing time by booking a skip-the-line ticket*, or visiting in the evenings on Fridays when it stays open until 9.45pm.

-Paris has plenty of other museums to explore too.
-There are the classics like the Musee d’Orsay with its Impressionist paintings and Rodin Museum with its sculpture garden.
-Or lesser-known spots like the Musée Cognacq Jay, an art museum in a beautiful mansion in the Marais.
-Or if you fancy something a bit quirkier, how about a tour of Paris’ sewer system at the Musée des Égouts?
+Paris has lots of other museums to explore too.
+There are classics like the Musée d’Orsay with its Impressionist paintings and Rodin Museum with its sculpture garden.
+Or lesser-known spots like the Musée Cognacq Jay, an art museum in a mansion in the Marais.
+And for something quirkier, how about a tour of Paris’ sewers at the Musée des Égouts?

 5. Get spooked by the catacombs

-Embrace Paris’ spooky side in time for Halloween with a trip to the catacombs.
-In the 1780s, Paris was growing so rapidly that its cemeteries were overflowing and there was no room for them to grow.
+Embrace Paris’ spooky side in time for Halloween with a trip to the Catacombs*.
+During the 1780s, Paris was growing so rapidly that its cemeteries were overflowing, and there was no room for them to expand.
 So six million bodies were dug up and moved underground into some of the 175 miles of former mining tunnels that lie underneath the city.

-Now taking a tour of the tunnels is one of Paris’ top attractions.
-A stone spiral staircase takes you down into the depths, where bones are piled up in stacks along its dark, damp passageways.
-Original the catacombs were just going to be a storage area, but in the 1810s they were opened up to the public.
+Originally the catacombs were just going to be a storage area, but in the 1810s they opened to the public.
 There are no individual gravestones – just markers to show which cemetery the bones came from.
-But the original statues and urns scattered around add to the spooky feel.
+And statues and urns scattered around add to the spooky feel.

 6. Drink hot chocolate

-Another of my favourite hot chocolate spots is the Café de Flore in Saint-Germain-des-Prés.
-It’s one of the oldest cafés in Paris and was a haunt of painters, writers and philosophers in the 1920s.
-The café’s notoriously grumpy waiters serve you a jug of melted chocolate and another of hot milk so you can mix them yourself and make it as rich and chocolatey as you can handle.
+Another of my favourite Parisian hot chocolate spots is the Café de Flore in Saint-Germain.
+It’s one of the city’s oldest cafés and was a haunt of 1920s artists, writers and philosophers.
+The café’s notoriously grumpy waiters serve you one jug of melted chocolate and another of hot milk so you can mix them yourself and make it as rich as you can handle.

-You’ll also find cheese-filled winter favourites like Raclette (melted cheese poured over potatoes), Tartiflette (potatoes, cheese, ham and onions) and Fondue.
-Parisians like to stretch out terrace season for as long as possible, and many pavement cafés provide patio heaters and blankets so you can sit out in the autumn sunshine with an aperitif and watch the world go by.
+Parisians stretch out terrace season for as long as possible, so many pavement cafés provide patio heaters and blankets so you can sit out in the autumn sunshine with an aperitif.